The long and the short of it

 Cost of Attestation

 The only costs you would have to bear are that of the attestation of your documents (and in some cases medicals).
 The costs differ from country to country and from time to time.
 Only once you’ve accepted employment will it be necessary to start the process.
-We can put you in contact with an agent who specialises in this field, who will be able to give you a quote and help you through the process step by step.
+We can put you in contact with agents who specialize in this field, who will be able to give you a quote and help you through the process step by step.
 You are welcome to proceed with the attestation process yourself and are not obligated to make use of the agent’s services.
+South African applicants will be required to, in most cases, submit their degrees to SAQA (South African Qualifications Agency) and DIRCO (Department of Internal Relations & Cooperation).
+This is a lengthy process and often causes majors delays in the attestation process.
+We strongly advise you start with this verification process of your degree certificates (SAQA and DIRCO) immediately in order to not delay your attestation once an offer has been accepted.
 Attestation will not be necessary for Thailand.

 What kind of visa will I need for teaching abroad?